dataspecer/ds-wdoi/comments-ideas/ideas.md

          - Show complete list of hierarchy of the selected class.
          - [graph builder parents](https://angryloki.github.io/wikidata-graph-builder/?item=Q133067&property=P279&graph_direction=down)

+### The root selection dialog

+- The thing is that it would be a good idea if the user could write only into one dialog line without the need to switch what he is searching
+- It is difficult what should he write and what would be the output
+- I believe there is some need to differentiate what is property input
+  - Maybe double input fields
+- What is more important?
+  - properties I want or the class?
+- So what?
+  1. Radio selection what to search by - described above.
+     - A bad thing is that the user has to select what to search by.
+  2. Don' tell him what to search by, but let him choose the after he types the window.
+  3. The user cannot choose and only writes what he wants.
+    - Works by setting either by buttons or text separator -, : etc...
 Questions to answer:

   1. Should the detail of the classes show hierarchy information that the user could navigate or leave it as is?